William Lyon Mackenzie King: Other reforms

+King's strategy to address the issue of provincial-federal relations included the use of the Supreme Court of Canada as a tool to avoid contentious and politically damaging debates.
+In 1922, the Supreme Court Act was amended to expand the jurisdiction of the Court to hear appeals to provincial reference questions.
+King used the reference authority 14 times, dealing with significant issues such as aviation, discriminatory fishing licensing schemes, and water-power on navigable waterways.

 Defeat in 1930

 King's government was in power at the beginning of the Great Depression, but was slow to respond to the mounting crisis.
 He felt that the crisis was a temporary swing of the business cycle and that the economy would soon recover without government intervention.
 Critics said he was out of touch.
 Just prior to the election, King carelessly remarked that he "would not give a five-cent piece" to Tory provincial governments for unemployment relief.
 The opposition made this remark a catch-phrase; the main issue was the deterioration in the economy and whether the prime minister was out of touch with the hardships of ordinary people.
 The Liberals lost the election of 1930 to the Conservative Party, led by Richard Bedford Bennett.
 The popular vote was very close between the two parties, with the Liberals actually earning more votes than in 1926, but the Conservatives had a geographical advantage that turned into enough seats to give a majority.